-To make information about the project and the site selection process readily available to community members, Council asked the NWMO to set up an information kiosk about the APM Project in the municipal office.
-It was later moved to the NWMO community office.
-Smaller document stands were also set up in local libraries and a community centre.
+To make information about the project and the site selection process readily available to community members, Council asked the NWMO to set up an information kiosk about the APM project in the municipal office.
+Smaller document stands were also set up in local libraries.
+These were later moved to local community centres, to continue to reach more residents.

-The Township of Huron-Kinloss also expressed interest, in July of 2012, in pursuing a strategic planning exercise.
+The Municipality of South Bruce also expressed interest, in March of 2012, in pursuing a strategic planning exercise.
 The NWMO was able to help support this work, by committing to funding per the Step 2 resource program assuming the successful completion of the initial screening.